nikfrank/snoop-hooks/README.md

 ### editing the rap name

-we have a `rapName` listed in our `state`, now it's time to let the user update it
+we have a `rapName` state variable, now it's time to let the user update it

 first we'll render an `<input />` element with the value in it